jpoehls/bible-metadata/README.md

 - Added `TotalVerses` and `WordCountKjv` calculated from `Verses.csv` in same repository.
 - Added `ReadingTimeInSecondsKjvScourby` calculated from the KJV narrated by Alexander Scourby (Voice Only, MP3).

+# Codegen

+The `./codegen` directory contains generated source code for the above Bible metadata in various languages.

+Regenerate those source files by running: `go run codegen.go`

+TypeScript output requires `tsc` to be on your PATH. `npm install typescript -g`

 # License

 Public domain.